Kev Thomas Writes

 Our house servant Samuel's observation was probably right, because that’s exactly what'd happened.
 The cobra no doubt having lived for years inside the termite mound that was bulldozed to make way for our house.
 When rechecking the deep freeze, we found the cobra had been hiding inside the housing where the motor is located, and as a result had escaped our previous searches.

-About a month back, while unloading his vehicle a safari operator in Zimbabwe was bitten on the leg by a Mozambique spitting cobra (Naja mossambica).
+Some years ago, while unloading his vehicle a safari operator in Zimbabwe was bitten on the leg by a Mozambique spitting cobra (Naja mossambica).
 Its venom which contains postsynaptic neurotoxin and cytotoxin, causes severe local tissue destruction (not unlike a puffadder bite).
-The victim had to be casevaced from Bulawayo to Harare, and I’ve included a few photos with this post, that’d been circulating on social media.
+The victim had to be casevaced from Bulawayo to Harare, and I’ve included a few photos with this post, which at the time had been circulating on social media.
 They well illustrate the tissue destruction caused by Mozambique Spitting Cobra venom.